AmarUni/bd-university-logos/README.md

 ## How to contribute

-1. Clone this repository.
+1. Fork this repository.
-2. Add your logo(s) to the repo, logo files must meet the requirements described [here](#logo-requirements)
+2. Add your logo(s) to the forked repo, logo files must meet the requirements described [here](#logo-requirements)
 3. Send a pull request

 ## Logo requirements